When it comes to retaining customers and strengthening brand loyalty, increasing customer engagement is a critical goal.

-Let’s take a look at what the experts have to say.
-Here are 25 marketers, brand strategists, and consultants on how to increase customer engagement.
+We'll provide valuable insights from 25 marketers, brand strategists, and consultants on how to increase customer engagement.

 When it comes to increasing customer engagement, I have two ways that have worked really well for me in the past.

 Social platforms can be such a negative place, so infusing it with positivity for your customers is always well received.

 The second thing that's worked well in the past is to celebrate new feature/product releases online with your customers.

 You can use YouTube Premiere or live streaming to showcase the news and engage your customers in a chat.

-People share their opinions and feelings about things all the time but they share that with brands when they think they'll be heard.
+People share their opinions and feelings about things all the time but they only share that with brands when they think they'll be heard.

 Most teams spend all of their energy on complaints and ignore their fans.
-This conditions your audience to see they are only heard when they are angry.
+This conditions your audience to see they're only heard when they are angry.

 Foster the online engagement you want to see.
 Be supportive, appreciative, and caring to your customers.

 I recommend leveraging user-generated content, running contests and giveaways and commenting, sharing and liking user’s content.